WalternativE/evaluation-preprocessing-methods-sentinel2-ml-based-bathymetry-estimation/Readme.md

-# Evaluation of Preprocessing Methods of Sentinel-2 Data and their Impact on Traditional and Modern Empirical Satellite Derived Bathymetry Estimations
+# Evaluation of Preprocessing Methods of Sentinel-2 Data and their Impact on Traditional Empirical and Modern Machine Learning Based Satellite Derived Bathymetry Methods

 The goal of this project is to look at the influence of different preprocessing methods for Sentinel-2 data products and their influence on traditional algorithms like the Stumpf Log-Ratio Method (Stumpf et al., 2003) in contrast to modern